SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity took her offer, holding Pinkie's hoof and nuzzled her cheek, causing her to blush.

-Rarity said, “This is lovely, darling.”
+Rarity said, "This is lovely, darling."

-Pinkie replied, “You are lovely.”
+Pinkie replied, "You are lovely."

 Rarity held Pinkie's hoof tighter, and nuzzled her again.

 Both mares blushed as they enjoyed the moment they were in.

 Rarity, against her best wishes to revel in this moment forever, interrupted the silence.
-“Where are we going first, darling?”
+"Where are we going first, darling?"

-“Dinner,” Pinkie answered.
+"Dinner," Pinkie answered.

-“That's good, I am rather famished.
-I skipped lunch because I figured you would want to eat on the date,” Rarity said.
+"That's good, I am rather famished.
+I skipped lunch because I figured you would want to eat on the date," Rarity said.

-“I wanted to do dinner first so we could start the date off with a dialogue.
-A little birdie told me you had something we should talk about,” Pinkie said, winking at Rarity.
+"I wanted to do dinner first so we could start the date off with a dialogue.
+A little birdie told me you had something we should talk about," Pinkie said, winking at Rarity.

-“That little birdie sure is a good friend, we should do something nice for her after all this,” Rarity commented.
+"That little birdie sure is a good friend, we should do something nice for her after all this," Rarity commented.

-“Yes, that's a great idea,” Pinkie said.
+"Yes, that's a great idea," Pinkie said.

 Rarity could practically see the gears turning in Pinkie's head as she smiled, no doubt idea after idea was flying through her mind as how they could repay their dear friend Rainbow for helping with their relationship.

 Rarity hugged Pinkie.
-“You're too cute, you know that?”
+"You're too cute, you know that?"

-“Awe, thanks,” Pinkie said as she returned the hug.
+"Awe, thanks," Pinkie said as she returned the hug.

 After the hug, both mares sat in silence and smiled, both content to enjoy each others company.